jamestalmage/tang/Readme.md

 Will cause the "myService" instance from your module to be injected in to the test.
 This injection is automatically wrapped in a `beforeEach` method call compatible with `mocha` or `jasmine`.

-After `ng-test-utils` does its thing, the final code looks something like this.
+After `tang` does its thing, the final code looks something like this.

 ```javascript
 var myService;